-What is included in the Channel Partner Management program?
+What is included in the Channel Partner Management?

 Designed to develop critical skills for working effectively with channel sales partners, CPM enables sales professionals to:

-- Prioritize partner sales activities and optimize use of company support resources
+Prioritize partner sales activities and optimize the use of company support resources

 Multiple Delivery Modality Options